-Other than as described above for Ms. Taylor, we do not offer severance agreements to our executive officers, nor have we offered them agreements for employment or retention with our company.
+Other than as described above for Ms. Taylor, we do not offer severance agreements to our executive officers, nor have we offered them agreements for employment or retention with Tredegar.
 However, to ensure that we will have the continued dedicated service of our NEOs notwithstanding the possibility, threat or occurrence of a change in control, in 2012, we entered into change in control severance agreements (the Change in Control Agreements) with Messrs.
 O'Leary and King, and Ms. Mary Jane Hellyar, our Corporate Vice President and President of our Film Products Division (who was not an NEO in 2012).
-It is our belief that the Change in Control Agreements serve the best interests of Tredegar and its shareholders by ensuring that if a hostile or friendly change in control is ever under consideration, our executives are able to perform their duties and responsibilities and advise the Board of Directors about the potential transaction in the best interests of the shareholders, without being unduly influenced by the distracting uncertainty and risk associated with a change in control, such as fear of the economic consequences of losing their jobs as a result of a change in control.
-Each of the Change in Control Agreements includes the same terms and conditions described above in Ms. Taylor's severance agreement, except the Change in Control Agreements only apply in connection with a change in control (i.e., the agreements for Messrs.
+It is our belief that the Change in Control Agreements serve the best interests of Tredegar and its shareholders by ensuring that if a hostile or friendly change in control is ever under consideration, our executives are able to perform their duties and responsibilities and advise the Board about the potential transaction in the best interests of the shareholders, without being unduly influenced by the distracting uncertainty and risk associated with a change in control, such as fear of the economic consequences of losing their jobs as a result of a change in Control Agreements only apply in connection with a change in control (i.e., the agreements for Messrs.
 O'Leary and King and Ms. Hellyar do not include general severance provisions that apply outside of the context of a change in control of Tredegar).

 Ms. Taylor, Ms. Hellyar and Messrs.
 O'Leary and King are the only employees of Tredegar who have contractual change in control agreements.
-The Change in Control Agreements are described in more detail below in the section entitled "Potential Payments Upon Termination in Change in Control" beginning on page [] of this proxy statement.
+The Change in Control Agreements are described in more detail below in the section entitled "Other Potential Payments Upon Termination in Change in Control" beginning on page 57 of this proxy statement.